Mansi-Sun/pkydrip/content/english/product/pky-ic05.md

 ---
-title: "PKYDrip LoRa Solar Valve Controller – Model PKY-IC05"
+title: "PKY-IC05 LoRa Solar Valve Controller | PKYDrip"
 description: "PKY-IC05 is a LoRa-based solar valve controller designed as a dedicated field actuator for opening and closing irrigation valves in off-grid environments.
 Powered by an integrated solar panel and battery, it focuses on ultra-low power operation and reliable valve control."
 type: "product"
 layout: "product/single"